zohaakhawajaa/House-Price-Prediction-ML-/README.md

-#HOUSE PRICE PREDICTION USING MACHINE LEARNING
+HOUSE PRICE PREDICTION USING MACHINE LEARNING:

 This project demonstrates a beginner-friendly approach to predicting house prices using Python and scikit-learn.
 It covers the complete machine learning workflow, from data preprocessing to model evaluation and visualization.

 - Project Overview: